Border control: Biosecurity

 Slovakia, which otherwise maintains open borders with other Schengen Area jurisdictions, closed borders to non-residents because of the COVID-19 pandemic.

 As a result of the COVID-19 pandemic, biosecurity measures have become a highly visible aspect of border control across the globe.
 Most notably, quarantine and mandatory COVID-19 vaccination for international travelers.
 Together with a decreased willingness to travel, the implementation of biosecurity measures has had a negative economic and social impact on the travel industry.
-Slow travel increased in popularity during the pandemic, with tourists visiting fewer destinations during their trips.
+Slow travel gained popularity during the pandemic, with tourists visiting fewer destinations on their trips.

 Biosecurity measures such as restrictions on cross-border travel, the introduction of mandatory vaccination for international travellers, and the adoption of quarantine or mandatory testing measures have helped to contain the spread of COVID-19.
-While test-based border screening measures may prove effective under certain circumstances, they may fail to detect a significant quantity positive cases if only conducted upon arrival without follow-up.
-A minimum 10-day quarantine may be beneficial in preventing the spread of COVID-19 and may be more effective if combined with an additional control measure like border screening.
-A study in Science found that travel restrictions could delay the initial arrival of COVID-19 in a country, but that they produced only modest overall effects unless combined with domestic infection prevention and control measures to considerably reduce transmissions.
+While test-based border screening measures may prove effective under certain circumstances, they may fail to detect a significant quantity of positive cases if only conducted upon arrival without follow-up.
+A minimum 10-day quarantine may help prevent the spread of COVID-19 and may be more effective when combined with additional control measures, such as border screening.
+A study in Science found that travel restrictions could delay the initial arrival of COVID-19 in a country, but that they produced only modest overall effects unless combined with domestic infection prevention and control measures to reduce transmissions considerably.
 (That is consistent with prior research on influenza and other communicable diseases.)
 Travel bans early in the pandemic were most effective for isolated locations, such as small island nations.

-During the COVID-19 pandemic, many jurisdictions across the globe introduced biosecurity measures on internal borders.
+During the COVID-19 pandemic, many jurisdictions around the world introduced biosecurity measures at internal borders.
 This ranged from quarantine measures imposed upon individuals crossing state lines within America to prohibitions on interstate travel in Australia.